jampp/geeks/_src/_posts/2017-08-11-RCT-measuring-impact-ads.markdown

 We can observe that the users are mostly on the left side of the graph, meaning that they have a very low sum of key events.
 In fact, in this example, 99% has less than 10 key events.
-But, these are what we call *whales* (i.e. very heavy users) with more than 50 events.
+But, there are what we call *whales* (i.e. very heavy users) with more than 50 events.
 The maximum number of events reported in this example is 150.
 As a result, our variance is very high.

 Indeed, we usually have very small differences between the means and large variances, meaning that we will need a large sample size in each group.